matthewfeickert/hepaccelerate/README.md

   - 1e9 events / (50 kHz x 24 CPU threads) ~ 13 minutes
 - weighted histograms, deltaR matching and [more](https://github.com/hepaccelerate/hepaccelerate#kernels)
 - use a CPU or an nVidia CUDA GPU with the same interface!
-- this is **not** an analysis framework, but rather a set of helper functions for fast jagged array processing
+- this is **not** an analysis framework, but rather a set of example helper functions for fast jagged array processing

 **Under active development and use by a few CMS analyses!**